raymanaeron/liblogger/README.md

 ### Core Components

-Rusty Logger v2 is structured around four primary components that work together to provide a robust logging experience:
+liblogger is structured around four primary components that work together to provide a robust logging experience:

 #### 1. The Logger Facade